 Our hate is used by God to bring the enemies of life and salvation to notice, and then involve us in active compassion for the victims.
 Once involved we find that while hate provides the necessary spark for ignition, it is the wrong fuel for the engines of judgment; only love is adequate to sustain these passions.

 But we must not imagine that loving and praying for our enemies in love is a strategy that will turn them into good friends.
 Love is the last thing that our enemies want from us and often acts as a goad to redoubled fury.
 Love requires vulnerability, forgiveness, and response; the enemies want power and control and dominion.
 The enemies that Jesus loved and prayed for killed him.”

 Perhaps one of the greatest errors we make in the modern era is that we tweet and post our hatreds before we have adequately prayed them.
-We openly rage against the hate in the hearts of those who have hurt us or done wrong in part because counterfeit religion has conditioned us against carrying our own hatred into the presence of the God first.
+We openly rage against the hate in the hearts of those who have hurt us or done wrong, in part because counterfeit religion has conditioned us against carrying our own hatred into the presence of the God first.
 He alone can transform and incorporate our hatred into his divine engine of justice.
-It is in prayer, not on Twitter or Facebook or Instagram, that God applies the burning coal to our lips and commissions us for kingdom work in the world (Isaiah 6:5,6).
+It is in prayer, not on Twitter or Facebook or Instagram, that God applies the burning coal to our lips (or these days, our fingertips) and commissions us for kingdom work in the world (Isaiah 6:5,6).